JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

 `sudo cat /sys/firmware/acpi/tables/DSDT > dsdt.aml`

 ## Donation:
-Donations are not required but show your ❤️ to open source and encourages me to implement more features for this tool.
+Donations are not required, but shows your ❤️ to open source and encourages me to implement more features for this project.
 [Paypal](https://www.paypal.com/paypalme/jafarakhondali)

 BNB: bnb18vseyxgydwq8xs2hmz7chekazz9jmj7uplvapg